bendsoft/js-challenge-ibng-buddies/README.md

 + `lint` - lint source files and tests,
 + `test` - run tests,
 + `test:watch` - interactive watch mode to automatically re-run tests

-## Alternative

-As an alternative to TypeScript, you can try my [Node.js Flow boilerplate][flow-boilerplate].
-It's basically the same but with ES6, async/await, Flow type checking and ESLint.

 ## License
 Licensed under the APLv2.
 See the [LICENSE](https://github.com/jsynowiec/node-typescript-boilerplate/blob/master/LICENSE) file for details.